The Legend of Zelda: Oracle of Seasons and Oracle of Ages: Gameplay

-The gameplay of Oracle of Seasons and Ages is similar to that of The Legend of Zelda: Link's Awakening (1993) for Game Boy, copying basic controls, graphics, and sounds.
+The gameplay of Oracle of Seasons and Ages is similar to that of Link's Awakening (1993) for Game Boy, copying basic controls, graphics, and sounds.
 Like most Legend of Zelda games, exploration and combat take place from an overhead perspective.
 Link uses a sword for his primary attack, complemented by secondary weapons and items.
 Basic items such as bombs and a boomerang are common to both games.
 Other items are exclusive to one game, with a counterpart in the other (e.g., the slingshot in Seasons and the seed shooter in Ages both shoot seeds, while the magnetic gloves in Seasons and the switch hook in Ages are used to access otherwise unreachable areas).
 Unlike most Zelda games, a sword and shield is not always equipped when the player possesses them; they can be assigned like any other item into either of two available slots.
 Most of each of the games is spent finding the eight Essences hidden in dungeons—large, usually underground, areas containing enemies and puzzles.
 Each dungeon culminates with a boss that guards the Essence.

 When not in a dungeon, Link explores the overworld.
 In Seasons, the overworld consists of Holodrum and the subterranean world of Subrosia inhabited by the dwarf-like Subrosian people.
 The two worlds are linked by several portals.
 In Ages, Link travels between present-day Labrynna and the past, connected by Time Holes.
 In either game, some areas of one world are accessible only from portals from the other and vice versa.
 Holodrum, Subrosia, and Labrynna contain optional side quests and upgrades for Link and his equipment.
 One such side quest is ring collection.
 Rings provide Link with various bonuses and abilities, such as improved defense.
 Other rings have no practical uses or effects, e.g. rings that weaken Link's attack or defense, or transform Link into an enemy creature.
 Another side quest is the optional trading game, in which Link receives and delivers special items to certain people throughout the land.
 Once completed, Link receives an upgraded sword.
 In both games, there are many circumstances when a previous item can be upgraded into a more useful form.
 The latter three dungeons in both games will hold a more powerful version of an item received earlier in the game.
 Both the sword's offensive power and the shield's defensive abilities can be upgraded twice.